 - We can use the Azure service bus to perform asynchronous message-based communication between services there are other tools also available i.e. RabbitMQ, ActiveMQ, etc.

 |If you are not sure whether to choose Asp.Net for the shopping cart application development then read our blog here|

 4) Event bus

-- Each service can subscribe particular event and whenever any event occurred specified method will be invoked in service.
+- Each service can subscribe particular event and whenever any event occurred specified method will be invoked in the service.

 - Azure Service Bus can be used to implement this

 - Many times due to the fault of downstream service the caller system might get collapsed due to all resources exhausted, due to this we might end up the whole system down because of cascade falls down, to prevent this we use the Circuit Breaker pattern which works as a switch between caller service and downstream service. if downstream service gets time out or returns an exception occurred (i.e. HTTP 5XX errors) then the switch will be set off

 - To apply the Circuit breaker pattern we use POLLY (http://thepollyproject.org) library.

 - Polly provides features like Circuit Breaker and Bulkhead isolation.

 - The load balancer will route traffic to different nodes to distribute traffics over available nodes.